afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Overview.rst

    Rapid switching of the diffusion gradients causes distortions.
    These occur in the *b*\>0 volumes of a DWI data set.
 They cause nonlinear distortions, and generally need nonlinear registration to reduce their effects.
-The DIFF_PREP part of TORTOISE tries to undo some of these.
+The ``DIFFPREP`` part of TORTOISE tries to undo some of these.

 #. **Subject motion**